Hunter Class Overview

 As a Hunter in Wrath, you can play one of three specializations: Beast Mastery, Marksmanship, and Survival.
 All three specs have their own pros and cons in both PvE and PvP, but first and foremost all of the Hunter specs are 100% viable in all content.
 However, some are better than others at certain things.

-Survival is the best Hunter specialization early on in Wrath.
+Survival Hunter is the best Hunter specialization in Wrath for PvE content.
 Specifically, Survival centers around Explosive Shot IconExplosive Shot, its new final talent which does absolutely stellar damage in both PvE and PvP.
-Survival has high base damage values across the board, allowing it to do excellent damage with little to no gear.
-That is not to say Hunters do not also scale well, but with low gear Survival truly shines.
+Survival has high base damage values across the board, allowing it to do excellent damage even with little to no gear.
+Survival also has Explosive Trap IconExplosive Trap, which offers some of the strongest AoE damage and passive cleave in the game.
+Survival has some of the strongest AoE damage in the game.

-While Beast Mastery was the strongest Hunter spec in TBC, it is by far the weakest Hunter spec in Wrath.
+Beast Mastery Hunter was the strongest Hunter spec in TBC, it is by far the weakest Hunter spec in Wrath.
 Marksmanship and Survival simply have better damage talents and abilities to build around.
 Beast Mastery is a bit better in PvP and still brings nice burst due to Bestial Wrath IconBestial Wrath, but the overall damage is not as good as for the other two specializations.
 If you are a player who really enjoys the pet-based playstyle and you want to focus around that however, Beast Mastery could be the spec for you.

 3.